microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/18-tbd/README.md

 You can manage your workspace using the Azure portal, but for data scientists and Machine Learning operations engineers, Azure Machine Learning studio provides a more focused user interface for managing workspace resources.

 ### 2.2 Compute Resources

+Compute Resources are cloud-based resources on which you can run model training and data exploration processes.
+There are four kinds of compute resource you can create:

+- **Compute Instances**: Development workstations that data scientists can use to work with data and models.
+This involves the creation of a Virtual Machine (VM) and launch a notebook instance.
+You can then train a model by calling a computer cluster from the notebook.
+- **Compute Clusters**: Scalable clusters of VMs for on-demand processing of experiment code.
+You will need it when training a model.
+Compute clusters can also employ specialized GPU or CPU resources.
+- **Inference Clusters**: Deployment targets for predictive services that use your trained models.
+- **Attached Compute**: Links to existing Azure compute resources, such as Virtual Machines or Azure Databricks clusters.

 #### 2.2.1 Choosing the right options for your compute resources
 #### 2.2.2 Creating a compute cluster
 ### 2.3 Loading the Dataset